Skip to Main Content

 Bottom line

-This card lacks many of the features people with bad credit or no credit history should look for in a credit card.
-While it comes with a decent unsecured credit line and could help you establish payment history, its high annual fees, monthly fees and APR are far from worth it.
+This card lacks many of the features you should look for in the best credit cards for bad credit or no credit history.
+While it comes with a decent unsecured credit line and could help you establish payment history, its high fees and APR are far from worth it.

 Ease of building credit